wmorgan/dcos-docs/1.7/administration/storage/persistent-volume.md

 ## Running stateful MySQL on Marathon

 The default MySQL docker image does not allow you to change the data folder.
-Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we need to configure a workaround to set up a docker mount from hostPath `mysql` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):
+Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we need to configure a workaround to set up a docker mount from hostPath `mysqldata` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):

 ```json
 {